A step by step explanation of the Linear Regression Algorithm.

 What is a Linear Regression?

-based on independent variables.
-It is mostly used for finding out the
+dependent (target) value based on independent variables.
+It is mostly used for

-differ based on – the kind of relationship between the dependent and independent
+regression models differ based on – the kind of relationship between the dependent

-variables, they are considering and the number of independent variables being
+and independent variables, they are considering and the number of independent

 regression performs the task to predict a dependent variable value (y) based on

 a given independent variable (x).
-So, this regression technique is used to find out a
+So, this regression technique finds out a

-linear relationship between x (independent variables) and y (dependent variables).
-Hence, it is known as Linear
+linear relationship between x (input) and y (output).
+Hence, the name is Linear

-Regression.
-Let's suppose, in the above figure above X (independent variables) is the work experience and Y (dependent variables) is the
+In the figure above, X (input) is the work experience and Y (output) is the

 salary of a person.
 The regression line is the best fit line for our model.